 Has similar discipline and child-rearing methods as yours

 Training and experience in child development

 Trained in first aid and cardiopulmonary resuscitation (CPR) for infants and children

 Safe Environment For Children

-One of the major reasons why parents choose daycare services over traditional babysitting is safety.
+One of the primary reasons parents choose daycare services over traditional babysitting is safety.

-Daycare centers are strictly regulated, not just by the local government, but also by the state and federal government through routine inspections to ensure full compliance with safety practices.
+Daycare centers are strictly regulated by the local government and the state and federal government through routine inspections to ensure full compliance with safety practices.